infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violations.md

 Level 2 Violation (Amber)

-: The pilot is made invisible for the current session but may return to the Expert Server immediately by starting a new flight.
+: The pilot is disconnected from the server but can continue the flight offline.
+The pilot may return to the Expert Server immediately by starting a new flight provided the amount of Level 2 and 3 Violations remain under the server allowed limits.